wisniewskikr/chrisblog-it/java-orchestration-kubernetes/springboot-kubernetes-service-nodeport/README.md

 ##### Details
 **Kubernetes Service** is REST object connected with some specific Kubernetes Pod.
-In this example Kubernetes Service is in type **NodePort** what means that it's **available outside Kubernetes - for example in browser**.
+In this example Kubernetes Service is in type **NodePort** what means that it's **available outside Kubernetes** - for example in browser.
+Service NodePort **can not connect directly with Kubernetes Pod**.
+Service NodePort **can connect indirectly with Kubernetes Pod through Kubernetes Deployment**.

+**Kubernetes Deployments** creates Kubernetes Pods.
+You define desired state and Kubernetes Deployments changes the actual state to the desired state.
+Kubernetes Deployments can also manage **replicas** and check **healthcheck**.

 **Kubernetes Pod** is group of one or more Docker containers.
-This this example Kubernetes Pod will contain the application displays message "Hello World" in JSON format in a browser.
+In this example Kubernetes Pod will contain the application displays message "Hello World" in JSON format in a browser.
 Docker **image** of this application and Docker **container** with this application will be run by Kubernetes tool.
 We assume that this application already exists and is published as Docker image in some Docker **public repository**.
 Link to:
 * **Source Code** of application: `https://github.com/wisniewskikr/chrisblog-it/tree/master/java-springboot/springboot-helloworld-browser-json-actuator-health`
 * **Docker Image** of application: `https://hub.docker.com/repository/docker/wisniewskikr/springboot-helloworld-image`